Signetics TWIN

 The Signetics TWIN and related systems (see History below) all make use of a disk operating system.
 The DOS for the TWIN is called SDOS, for the Universal One it is called UDOS, the Tektronix system uses Tekdos.
 My guess is that the differences are minor.
 From what I have seen from the various descriptions and user manuals the commands appear to be mostly the same.

 The ECA system came with a boot disk that contains a boot-file called SDOS, but curiously it announces itself as “TOS v1”.
-The HM system came with original disks for SDOS 2.0 and SDOS 4.0.
+The HM system came with original disks for SDOS 2.0 and SDOS 4.0, as well as disks containing EXOS (you can download all disk images).
+EXOS was developed at Philips NatLab research and development lab, and was likely not made available commercially.
 The disk images at the computer museum of University Stuttgart contain SDOS version 4.2.
 Some differences become apparent on boot.
 TOS starts with a memory test and then prompts for the current date and time.
 (None of the systems contain a battery-backed clock).
 Date and time are optional, but if none are entered the clock interrupt is not started.
 The time-information is used in for example console messages.
+EXOS also does this, but omits the memory test.
 SDOS v4.2 does not keep a date and time and always enables clock interrupts.
 UDOS does the same, and has a CLOCK command to enable or disable the clock interrupts during operation.
 My guess is that the differences between the DOS’s are of the same magnitude as differences between versions of the same DOS.
+See the section on DOS internals for details.

 History